-We share a building with Concordia's other experimental science departments: Biology, Physics, Psychology and Exercise Science which facilitates innovative collaborations.
+We share a building with Concordia's other experimental science departments: Biology, Physics, Psychology and Health, Kinesiology & Applied Physiology – which facilitates innovative collaborations.

 The Centre for Biological Applications of Mass Spectrometry